Fredo-255/PSGMgr/README.md

 While it is possible to define more than one assignment list for a given profile, for more flexibility, it is recommended to use permission set groups should you have to manage multiple permission sets assignments to one profile.

 *It is to be noted that no action is performed when you update the Permission Set Assigner configuration.
-Permissions set are only assigned during user creation, activation, or change of permission sets*
+Permissions set are only assigned during user creation, activation, or change of permission sets.
+You may however use the _Force Permission set Assignment_ flag on users to recalculate assignments *

-## How does it work ?
+## How does it work

 When a new *active* user is created the algorithm checks if one or more permission sets are assigned to the user profile.
 If so, these permission sets are automatically assigned to the user.